CalebABG/CCSUGoBabyGo/README.md

 This Git project is a <b>Xamarin Forms Mobile</b> app for both Android and iOS for controlling the car using Bluetooth 4.0 LE for communication:
 1. From the car to the app (Sender)
-2. From the app to the car (Reciever)
+2. From the app to the car (Receiver)

 The car will send status messages to the phone about its own sensors.
 And the phone will send messages to the car with commands for controlling the motors.